SumiSastri/chat-app/README.md

 DB_CONNECTION=`mongodb+srv://<username>:<password>@cluster0.xfd8y.mongodb.net/test`
 ```

+In terminal run command `git config --global core.excludesfile ~/.gitignore_global`

-Now `touch .gitignore` in the backend folder and copy and paste the files from the front-end git ignore files or this code block below
+Add a gitignore file - `touch .gitignore` in the backend folder and copy and paste the files from the front-end git ignore files or this code block below, -- if there is no gitignore file on front-end add a file there too to bullet-proof the ignore files.

 ```
 # See https://help.github.com/articles/ignoring-files/ for more about ignoring files.